- A mammogram is a diagnostic procedure that takes an X-ray of your breast tissue to look for signs of cancer.

-Both needle biopsies involve the use of a local anesthetic and leave only a pin-point insertion site, which is covered easily by a bandage.
-The surgical biopsy often involves a general anesthesia that puts you to sleep and results in a small cut that’s closed with stitches.
+Both needle biopsies involve the use of a local anesthetic.
+They leave only a pinpoint insertion site that a bandage will easily cover.
+The surgical biopsy often involves a general anesthesia and a small incision that’s closed with stitches.

 Needle biopsies require significantly less procedure time, with most lasting approximately 30 minutes to an hour.
 Surgical biopsy could take up to two hours.